Is the Church Rich?

 Very rightly the fine arts, by their very nature, are oriented toward the infinite beauty of God which they attempt in some way to portray by the work of human hands; they achieve their purpose of redounding to God's praise and glory in proportion as they are directed the more exclusively to the single aim of turning men's minds devoutly toward God.
 SACROSANCTUM CONCILIUM, 122

 If we replace the word "art" with "music" in the above statement, we're sure the Evangelical music industry would say "ditto."

 So in summary, Catholics should keep sharing their art with the public and Evangelicals should keep making their music.
 Also the Catholics should try to make better music for the Lord and the Evangelicals should get a little more visual art.
-You're starting to catch up with the posters and stuff.
-And hey, let us all dig into our pockets and tithe to our churches.
-If everyone did that we'd have lots of money for the Church and lots of money for the poor :-)
+Evangelicals are starting to catch up with the posters and stuff.
+Let us all dig into our pockets and tithe to our churches.
+If everyone did that we'd have lots of money for the Church and lots of money for the poor.